krmbzds/stars/README.md

 ## Ruby

+- [DragonRidersUnite/book](https://github.com/DragonRidersUnite/book) - A comprehensive guide to shipping cross-platform games with ease using DragonRuby Game Toolkit.
+- [ankane/polars-ruby](https://github.com/ankane/polars-ruby) - Blazingly fast DataFrames for Ruby
+- [nejdetkadir/devise-api](https://github.com/nejdetkadir/devise-api) - The devise-api gem is a convenient way to add authentication to your Ruby on Rails application using the devise gem.
+It provides support for access tokens and refresh tokens, which allow you to authen
 - [asciidoctor/asciidoctor-reducer](https://github.com/asciidoctor/asciidoctor-reducer) - :alembic: A tool to generate a single AsciiDoc document by expanding all the include directives reachable from the parent document.
 - [jekyll/jekyll-compose](https://github.com/jekyll/jekyll-compose) - :memo: Streamline your writing in Jekyll with these commands.
 - [fbernier/tomlrb](https://github.com/fbernier/tomlrb) - A Racc based TOML parser